DarynHolmes/methods/README.md

 Read up on methods: http://ruby.bastardsbook.com/chapters/methods/

 ### Task 2
-Write a method that can covert fahrenheit to celsius, and then onother function that can conver back to fahrenheit.
+Write a method that can covert fahrenheit to celsius, and then another function that can convert back to fahrenheit.

 Use these methods in your code...

 ### Task 3
 Write a method called `reactang_area`, that accepts two parameters called `width` and `height`.

-This method should return the area of the rectand.
+This method should return the area of the rectangle.

 Once this is working, move the method into a file called `rectangle`.

 ### Task 4
-Write a method that converts miles to killometers.
+Write a method that converts miles to kilometres.

 ### Task 5
-Write a method that converts milliliters to liters.
+Write a method that converts millilitres to litres.

 ### Task 6
 Write a method that takes an array of numbers as input, and returns an array of all the even numbers.